sjlongland/atinysynth/README.md

 ----------------------

 The library runs as a state machine.
-Synthesis is performed completely using only integer artihmatic operations: specifically addition, subtraction, left and right shifts, and occasional multiplication.
+Synthesis is performed completely using only integer arithmetic operations: specifically addition, subtraction, left and right shifts, and occasional multiplication.
 This makes it suitable for smaller CPU cores such as Atmel's TinyAVR, ARM's Cortex M0+, lower-end TI MSP430 and other minimalist CPU cores that lack